History of the FA Cup: Oddities

 In 1873, Sheffield confirmed a unique place in FA Cup history, knocking out Shropshire Wanderers on the toss of a coin; the only time a tie has been decided in this way.

+In 1887/88, Preston North End reached the Fifth Round before playing their Second Round tie versus Bolton Wanderers.
+They defeated Everton in the Second Round and Halliwell in the Third before received a bye to the Fifth Round.
+Bolton Wanderers were reinstated after losing to Everton in the First Round and PNE were ordered to play Bolton in a Second Round tie.
+PNE won 9-1, the win over Halliwell stood and they progressed to their first FA Cup final.

 The only game to be played on Christmas Day took place in 1888, Linfield Athletic beating Cliftonville 7–0.

 In 1921, Birmingham set the record for shortest FA Cup run – they forgot to send in their entry form.

 In 1931, West Bromwich Albion became the only team to win the FA Cup and get promoted in the same season, defeating Birmingham City 2–1 in the final.

-in 1946, Charlton Athletic became the first team to reach the final despite losing a match in their cup run, due to the one-off two-legged format for that season.
+in 1946, Charlton Athletic became the first team to reach the final despite losing a match in their cup run, due to the one-off two-legged format for that season following on from World War II.

 For the first time, the FA Cup was played under a roof in the final of the 2002–03 season, held on 17 May 2003 at the Millennium Stadium in Cardiff, with Arsenal and Southampton benefiting from cover from the rain.
 Arsenal were 1–0 winners.

 Wigan Athletic became the first side to win the FA Cup and be relegated in the same season, after beating Manchester City 1–0 in the 2013 final.
 Their fate in the Premier League was sealed three days after their triumph, following a 4–1 defeat to Arsenal.